alt-magick/Most-Common-Words/README.md

 Here is a list I created of the most common words translated into spanish:

 <pre>
-Here’s the list with the Spanish translations next to each English word:

 a - un/una
 about - sobre
 above - encima de